tscswcn/go-web-hello-world/README.md

 ### Task 13: publish your work

 push all files/procedures in your local gitlab repo to remote github repo (e.g. https://github.com/your_github_id/go-web-hello-world)

-if this is for an interview session, please send it to bo.cui@ericsson.com, no later than two calendar days after the interview.

 has submit to github.com/tscswcn/go-web-hello-world